 Inspiring a cat to exercise isn't an instant deal.
 Most cats will need a lot of reassuring before they can really get in on the action—like making your cat slip into a harness.
 Encouraging him with food works really well.

 Now, here’s a quick reminder to help keep indoors cats as healthy and happy as can be…

 Indoor Cats can be Susceptible to Health Issues, too!

-It is primarily designed to improve your pet’s white blood cell count to help him fight against numerous types of bacterial and viral infections.
+Zumalka’s IMMUNOPEThelps your cat build a strong and resilient immune system to help him fight against numerous types of bacterial and viral infections.
 This natural product also promotes an increase in hemoglobin levels and acts as a purifier of blood and lymph nodes.

 HOMEOPATH & CO-FOUNDER OF ZUMALKA